minio/docs/docs/setup-nginx-proxy-with-minio.md

 ```

 #### 3.1.4 Modify the host settings in the configuration file:
 * `example.com`: Specifies the host name.
-Replace this with the name of your own host.
+Replace this with the name of the development host.
 * `http://localhost:9000`: Specifies the server name.
-Replace this with the name of your own server.
+Replace this with the name of the development server.

 #### 3.1.5 (Optional) Review additional settings in the configuration file:
 * `client_max_body_size`: Specifies the maximum size of the client request body.
 Set this value to `1000m` in the `http` context to enable large file uploads.
 This overrides the default value of `1m` which is too low for most scenarios.
 Set this value to `0` to disable checking the size of the client request body.
 * `proxy_buffering`: Enables or disables buffering responses to a temporary file.
 Set this value to `off` to disable buffering and improve time-to-first-byte for client requests.
 This setting is enabled by default.
 * `ignore_invalid_headers`: Allows or disallows special characters.
-Set this value to `off` to allow headers with special characters.
-This setting disallows special characters by default.
+Set this value to `off` to allow headers with special characters. nginx disallows special characters by default.

 ### 3.2 Proxy Requests Based on the Bucket
-To serve both a web application and Minio Server from the same NGINX port, add the following content to the configuration file to proxy the Minio requests based on the bucket name:
+To serve both a web application and Minio Server from the same nginx port, add the following content to the configuration file to proxy the Minio requests based on the bucket name:

 ```sh
  # Proxy requests to the "photos" bucket on the Minio server running on port 9000